The picturesque medieval city of Ghent in Belgium is not only home to castles and canals but also boasts a thriving culinary scene.

 Or how about the Tom Selleck, pickled pineapple, jalapenos, ham on the bone, pickled ginger and ricotta di bufala.

-The Las Vega is vegan, with a sauce of legumaise curry, spinach leaf, with garlic and mushroom, Zuma paste (homemade chilli paste made from Habanero peppers, coconut flakes and espuma soy yoghurt.
-It’s like a three course meal on a pizza!
+The Las Vega is vegan, with a sauce of legumaise curry, spinach leaf, with garlic and mushroom, Zuma paste (homemade chilli paste made from Habanero peppers), coconut flakes and espuma soy yoghurt.
+Literally a three course meal on a pizza!
 Oh and the classic margarita can still be found on the menu to appease those tastebuds just after the usual.

-Wash the slices down with homemade lemonade squeezed from interesting flavours like dark caramel sea salt, lemon & rose over or with a choice of 20 different specialty beers.
+Wash the slices down with homemade lemonade squeezed from interesting flavours like dark caramel sea salt and lemon & rose or with a choice of 20 different specialty beers.
 It’s the perfect place to chat, relax, and share your pizzas with friends and family.
 And let’s be honest an Italian restaurant is always a winner when travelling with kids.

 Otomat | Kleine Vismarkt 3 | 9000 Gent | Website

 Slightly off the beaten track, but still in walking distance of the centre is De Superette.
 In a former corner grocery store called Superette Edwin, acclaimed chef Kobe Desramaults has opened this hip bakery and restaurant in Ghent.
 Shared dining plates and unique flavours are the order of the day with a fresh loaf of sourdough.